Authentic experiences to seek out when experiencing Britain and its culture as a visitor

 There are churches and cathedrals all over the UK, until 100 years ago in most places they were still the tallest buildings around.
 As they mostly have or did have bells in them, they usually have a set of stairs leading up to the top to at least give access to the bells if not to allow people to go up to see the view.
 Many of these churches and cathedrals allow people to climb the towers, though not all do and of those that do, access may be denied in very stormy or windy weather.

-As these buildings are invariably a hundred years old or many more (my local village church is about 1,000) don't expect modern style stairs or an easy climb.
+As these buildings are invariably a hundred years old or many more (my local village church is over a thousand) don't expect modern style stairs or an easy climb.
 Access is typically via a door that will require you to duck to go through, the stairs themselves are usually narrow, spiral, made of stone, rather steep and somewhat claustrophobic, and there are usually quite a lot of them, Great St. Mary's Church, Cambridge from which the pictures above were taken has 123 medieval steps to get to the top.

 Once at the top after your climb that was exactly as it was through the centuries, you are rewarded with a great view that for (probably) hundreds of years was the highest it was possible to ascend thereabouts.
 Take care on the way down, it's nowhere near as strenuous but feels more precarious.